-One of the newest manufacturing processes that RPA has had to work to finish involves the 3D printing industry.
-Parts can be pretty much printed from any materials, with the most popular being plastic, RPA has worked on developing a finishing process on stainless steel.
+One of the newest manufacturing processes RPA has had to work to finish involves the 3D printing industry.
+Parts can be printed from any material, with the most popular being plastic, RPA has worked on developing a 3D printing metal finishing process on stainless steel.

 As parts are 3D printed, the layers that are laid out tend to leave a very jagged, rough surface, and if there are any internal areas, they are just as rough.
 Once the part has completed 3D printing for the part to be usable, the internal and external areas need to be finished.
 Sometimes this is can be accomplished by setting them up in a CNC machine and creating a program to machine the surfaces down, but other times the shapes are so complex that machining is impossible.
 That’s where RPA comes in!